siyelo/dna/_docs/decisions.md

 questions where people have opposing opinions.

 There is no perfect process, so seek a balance between these extremes!
-We most often end up in the middle of the scale – “own decision with team input” or “own decision with team anchoring” (where “team” isn’t necessarily the whole team)
+We most often end up in the middle of the scale – "own decision with team input" or "own decision with team anchoring" (where "team" isn’t necessarily the whole team)

 ## What if I still feel unsure of which decision process to use?

 Here are some options:

--   **Take a chance!** “Better to ask for forgiveness than permission”.
+-   **Take a chance!** "Better to ask for forgiveness than permission".
-    Most decisions are reversible, so you don’t really need to be afraid of making the “wrong” decision or using the “wrong” decision process.
+    Most decisions are reversible, so you don’t really need to be afraid of making the "wrong" decision or using the "wrong" decision process.
 Just accept feedback and learn.
 -   **Talk to a Siyelo colleague**, for example someone who has been around longer and can give examples of what has worked in the past.